csc-training/geocomputing_course/materials/fair_share.md

 **I have lots of small tasks for SLURM**

 * Check the tool that you are using
-    * There may already be support for multiple jobs in a single job (CP2K farming, Gromacs multidir, etc.)
+    * There may already be support for multiple jobs in a single job
 * Regroup your tasks and execute larger group of tasks in single job/step.
-    * Manual or automatic ( if feature is present in your tool)
+    * Manual or automatic (if feature is present in your tool)
     * Horizontal and vertical packing
     * Tradeoff (redundancy, parallelism, utilization )
 * Do a larger job and use another scheduler (hyperqueue, flux).